Metro (Minnesota): Lines

-The current Metro system consists of seven Lines.
-There are two light rail lines: the Blue Line, which runs from Target Field in downtown Minneapolis under Minneapolis-St Paul International Airport to the Mall of America, and the Green Line, which runs from Target Field past the University of Minnesota to Union Depot in downtown Saint Paul.
-The BRT Red Line serves as an extension of the Blue Line across the Minnesota River, where it connects with southern suburbs at four different stations.
-Low ridership projections would have made the required bridge for an extension of the Blue Line economically infeasible.
-The Orange Line is bus rapid transit route that runs along I-35W from Minneapolis south into Richfield, Bloomington and Burnsville.
-The arterial BRT A, C, and D lines serve as upgrades to existing local bus routes and connect with the Blue and Green lines at certain shared stations.
+The current Metro system consists of eight lines.
+There are two light rail lines: the Blue Line, which runs from Target Field in downtown Minneapolis to Minneapolis-St Paul International Airport and the Mall of America, and the Green Line, which runs from Target Field through the University of Minnesota to Union Depot in downtown Saint Paul.
+Two bus rapid transit (BRT) lines operate primarily on freeways: the Red Line, which serves as an southward extension of the Blue Line across along Cedar Avenue where it connects with southern suburbs at four different stations, and the Orange Line, which runs along Interstate 35W from downtown Minneapolis south into Richfield, Bloomington and Burnsville.
+One BRT line, the Gold Line, operates primarily on a bus-only guideway parallel to Interstate 94.
+Finally, the arterial BRT A, B, C, and D lines, serving the Snelling, Selby-Lake, Penn, and Chicago-Fremont corridors respectively, serve as upgrades to existing local bus routes and connect with other Metro lines at certain shared stations.